 - Bound angle pose for your sacral chakra

 - Boat pose for your solar plexus chakra

 - Camel pose for your heart chakra

 - Headstand for your crown chakra

 There are other poses that can help open the chakras.
 Some of the chakras have many asanas that can activate and balance the energy center.
 We suggest giving them all a try and find the one that works best for you.

 When you’re opening and activating chakras, it’s advisable to start with the root chakra.
 This chakra is located at the base of the spine and is the foundation of your energy system.

-The root chakra corresponds to the earth element and refers to the roots you’ve planted all the aspects of your life — mental, physical, emotional, and spiritual.
-When open the chakra, you feel grounded and secure.
+The root chakra corresponds to the earth element and refers to the roots you’ve planted in all the aspects of your life — mental, physical, emotional, and spiritual.
+When you open the chakra, you feel grounded and secure.
 When it is blocked, that’s when you feel vulnerable, insecure, and anxious.